vparizot/vparizot.github.io/_pages/lab3.md

 To quote Professor Brake, "This is a thinking person’s lab."
 As such, I spent a fair amount of time designing a Finite State Machine (FSM) to read the in the matrix keypad inputs, and then creating a block diagram to understand how my modules will intersect.

 ### Scanning FSM
 The FSM to read the inputs worked by cycling through pulling each row to high, and looking to see if any of the columns were high, which was tracked in the keyPressed variable.
 If the FSM found that a key was pressed, it would enter a waiting stage until the button was unpressed.
-I handled decoding the row and colomn pairs wihtin my FSM module with my scanDecoder module.
+I handled decoding the row and colomn pairs within my FSM module with my scanDecoder module.
 This allowed me to output the keyDecoded, keyPressed, and the rows from the scanFSM module to interact with other modules.
 <!-- ![Keypad Scanner FSM](/assets/images/lab3/ScanFSM.jpeg)  -->
 {% include figure popup=true image_path="/assets/images/lab3/ScanFSM.jpeg" alt="Keypad Scanner FSM" caption="Keypad Scanner FSM" %}

 ### Key Debouncing FSM
-I then passed through keyDecoded and keyPressed into the keyBounce module, that used an FSM to deal with key debouncing.
+I then passed through the keyDecoded and keyPressed variables into the keyBounce module, that used an FSM to deal with key debouncing.
 This FSM had four states: a waiting state, a counting state, a printing state, and then a holding state.
 The FSM is in the waiting state until keyPressed is high.
 Once the key is pressed, a counter is triggered.
 Once the counter reaches a threshold value, then an enabled signal is activated and the signal is displayed on the seven segment display.
 Then the FSM enters the holding state until the button is unpressed.

 <!-- ![Button Debouncing FSM](/assets/images/lab3/keyDebounceFSM.jpeg)  -->
 {% include figure popup=true image_path="/assets/images/lab3/keyDebounceFSM.jpeg" alt="Button Debouncing FSM" caption="Button Debouncing FSM" %}